spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202212.0/marketplace-merchant-portal-core-feature-integration.md

 ### 6) Adjust deployment configs

-To configure deployment configuration to automatically install and build Merchant Portal, change frontend dependencies and installation commands in the deployment Yaml:
+To configure deployment configuration to automatically install and build Merchant Portal, change frontend dependencies and installation commands in the deployment YAML:

 - Remove existing Yves dependencies' installation commands from deployment Yaml: `dependencies-install` and `yves-isntall-dependencies`.
 - Add required console commands: